 Seven billion, five hundred forty-three million, eight hundred ninety thousand, one hundred twenty-three |

-The difference International and Indian Place Value Systems is listed below.
+The difference between the International and Indian Place Value Systems is listed below.

 Feature |